-We now turn towards the study of the long time asympotics of the ancestral process $Y_s$.
-Note that, as it can be seen on the duality relationship \cref{dual process}, the time of ancestors and of the population is reversed : the regime $s \to + \infty$ corresponds to studying the most ancient ancestor, \textit{``backwards''} in terms of the time $t$ of the equilibrium.
+We now study of the long time behavior of the ancestral process $Y_s$.
+We can observe from the duality relationship \cref{dual process} that the time of ancestors is \textit{``backwards''} compared to the time $t$ of the equilibrium $F$ (and the fractions, per \cref{ass subpop}).
+The regime $s \to + \infty$ corresponds to the study of the most ancient ancestor.